grvsrm/grvsrm-hugo/content/post/Volcano Eruption/index.md

 |          342100 | Agua            | Stratovolcano          | Unknown              | Guatemala     | México and Central America     | Guatemala                             |   14.465 |  \-90.743 |      3760 | Subduction zone / Continental crust (\>25 km) | Evidence Credible  | Andesite / Basaltic Andesite |                              |                         |                              |                | Dacite                |                                  |                              |                |                |                      9890 |                     114404 |                    2530449 |                     7441660 |

 ### Lets now explore the data
+We will check the different type of volcanic eruptions that are given in the dataset.
+We see that there are 26 types of eruptions listed here.
 ``` r
 volcano_raw %>%
     count(primary_volcano_type, sort = T)